uafgeotools/mtuq/docs/quick_start.rst

 Serial example
 --------------

-The simplest example is `SerialGridSearch.DoubleCouple.py <https://github.com/uafgeotools/mtuq/blob/master/examples/SerialGridSearch.DoubleCouple.py>`_, which estimates the focal mechanism of an event from `Silwal2016` using seismic waveforms included with the `MTUQ` repository.

-Users can check their output against this `expected result <https://github.com/rmodrak/mtbench/blob/master/output/SilwalTape2016/figures_syngine/20090407201255351.png>`_.
+The simplest example is `SerialGridSearch.DoubleCouple.py <https://github.com/uafgeotools/mtuq/blob/master/examples/SerialGridSearch.DoubleCouple.py>`_.
+After running the script, users can check their output against this `expected result <https://github.com/rmodrak/mtbench/blob/master/output/SilwalTape2016/figures_syngine/20090407201255351.png>`_.

-Because the  example lacks MPI directives, it is more readable more than the other examples.
+Because the serial example lacks MPI directives, it is more readable more than the others.
 A typical runtime is about 60 seconds.
 For faster results, `GridSearch.DoubleCouple.py <https://github.com/uafgeotools/mtuq/blob/master/examples/GridSearch.DoubleCouple.py>`_ runs the same inversion in parallel.

 Parallel examples